Winning Post services

 A pair of restaurants at the Exeter Racecourse exit, although only the northbound side is signed as a service area.

-Parking within the forecourt and the large vehicle parking area is free for 30 minutes, after which all vehicles must pay £1 per hour and £13 for up to 24 hours.
+A dedicated large vehicle parking area is also available at the centre of the site and is free for the first hour.
+After this, all vehicles must pay £1 per hour and £13 for up to 24 hours.

 Prices are paid using PayByPhone or by using the pay machines in each car park.
 The location code is 805109.